Thriving in Retirement at Asbury Solomons

 When not volunteering, Susan likes to take part in Asbury Solomons’ resident clubs and programs.
 Both she and Mike take water aerobics and attend guest lectures, and Susan joins others to crochet, have tea, and kayak – a sport she loves.
 “It’s very relaxing to be out on the water,” says Susan, who often spots turtles and dolphins during her journeys.
 She’s part of a group that is teaching other Asbury Solomons residents to kayak.

 Susan is also leading the charge, along with two other residents, to build a dog park at Solomons.
 “Dogs are important to my quality of life,” she says.
-After series of back and neck surgeries, Susan has limited mobility, and Pico, a Portuguese Water Dog trained to serve as a mobility dog, gives her independence.
+After series of surgeries, Susan has limited mobility.
+So Pico, a Portuguese Water Dog trained to serve as a mobility dog, gives her independence.
 He can pick up just about anything, retrieve the mail, and remove clothes from the washing machine for Susan to put in the dryer.
 Pico even kayaks!

-The Vecchione household also includes Cappy, a Lagotto Italian water dog, who has no interest in working and “only likes to swim,” according to Susan.
+The Vecchione household also includes Cappy, a Lagotto Italian water dog.
+However, he has no interest in working and “only likes to swim,” according to Susan.

 And dogs may be man’s best friend, but having moved to Asbury Solomons from a farm in rural Virginia, Susan is thrilled with the enhanced human interaction she’s had post-move.
 “We had no close neighbors,” says Susan.
 “I’ve made so many new friends and my days are filled with activity while Mike works.”

-Along with the proximity to the water, the couple also valued knowing that Solomons provides on-campus physical therapy and other health services, and was near quality healthcare and emergency services if needed.
+The couple also valued knowing that Solomons provides on-campus physical therapy and other health services.
+They appreciated its proximity to quality healthcare and emergency services if needed.

 “We’re still relatively young, but you don’t know what’s going to happen today or tomorrow.
-I spent years working in home health and although I love the concept, I know how difficult it is to really provide consistent, reliable care at home,” says Susan.
+I spent years working in home health and I love the concept.
+However, I know how difficult it is to really provide consistent, reliable care at home,” says Susan.

 Mike sums it up with his dry wit: “I’m just glad my wife is happy.”